 RAID in Semi-dedicated Hosting

 The RAID type which we use for the cloud Internet hosting platform where your semi-dedicated hosting

-The RAID type that we employ for the cloud web hosting platform where your semi-dedicated server account will be created is named RAID-Z. What's different about it is that at least one of the disks is employed as a parity drive.
-Simply put, whenever any data is copied on this special hard drive, one more bit is added to it and in case a malfunctioning disk is changed, the data that will be duplicated on it is a combination of the data on the other hard disks in the RAID and that on the parity one.
+account shall be created is known as RAID-Z. What's different about it is that at least one of the disks is used as a parity drive.
+Simply put, whenever any kind of data is duplicated on this particular hard drive, one more bit is included to it and in the event that a faulty disk is changed, the information that will be duplicated on it is a combination of the data on the remaining hard drives in the RAID and that on the parity one.
 It's done this way to ensure that your info is intact.
-During this process, your Internet sites will be working normally because RAID-Z allows for an entire drive to fail without causing any service disturbances and it simply works by using one of the remaining ones as the main production drive.
-Using RAID-Z together with the ZFS file system that uses checksums to warrant that no data will get silently corrupted on our servers, you won't have to worry about the integrity of your files.
+Throughout this process, your Internet sites will be working normally since RAID-Z allows for an entire drive to fail without causing any service disturbances and it simply uses one of the other ones as the main production drive.
+Employing RAID-Z together with the ZFS file system that uses checksums to warrant that no data shall get silently corrupted on our servers, you will never need to worry about the integrity of your files.

 The physical servers where we make virtual private server